iron-meteor/iron-router/README.md

 ```

 When your route is run, it will wait on any subscriptions you've provided in
+your `waitOn` function.
+If you've provided a `loadingTemplate`, the default action
+will be to render that template.

-your `waitOn` function before running your before hooks, action method, and
+While waiting, you can check if your subscriptions are ready in your before hooks,
-after hooks.
+action method, and after hooks, by checking `this.ready()`.

 Under the hood, the waitOn function calls the `wait(handles, onReady,
 onWaiting)` method of a RouteController (more on RouteControllers below).
 If you
 need to customize this behavior you can skip providing a `waitOn` property and
 just use the `wait` method directly in a custom action function or a before